A simple color blind test

 It’s easy to test whether you’re color blind.
 You don’t even need to go to a doctor.
 A set of images called the Ishihara color plates is one of the most common and reliable color blind tests.

 Simply look at the images, which have numbers embedded in dots of color.
 The numbers are a different color than the background.
 If you can’t see the numbers, you’re probably colorblind.
 School kids often take the Ishihara test as a classroom activity.
-It’s that easy.
-And can be fun.
+Color blindness testing is that easy.
+And it can be fun.

 But for anyone taking this test, it’s important to understand what it means to be color blind.
 The condition is uncommon and it’s rarely serious.
 Testing positive is no reason to panic.

 “It very minimally impacts everyday life,” says Jane C. Edmond, MD, an ophthalmologist at Texas Children’s Hospital.

 The term itself is a little misleading.
 With rare exception, people who are color blind don’t live in a colorless world.
 They see most colors clearly.